moharm/JWT_Spring_Security/README.md

-# JWT with SpringBoot 3 + Spring Security 6
+# JWT with SpringBoot 3 + Spring Security 6 + H2 Database
-this repository describes how to implement a JWT security to your Spring boot project.
+this repository describes a simple implementation of how to work with JWT security in your Spring boot project.